In the current economic climate, it is important that you obtain the greatest return from your investment property

 The property doesn’t have to be new - both old and new properties will attract some depreciation deductions.
 A common myth is that older properties don't provide any depreciation deductions; this is not always true so it is worth making an enquiry about ANY property.
 Even if the property was built before 1985 there may still be substantial deductions.

-A Bernie Lewis Mortgage Adviser can talk you through the options available for purchasing an investment property and help you understand the process.
+A Bernie Lewis Mortgage Broker can talk you through the options available for purchasing an investment property and help you understand the process.

 Thorough property research is an important part of the planning process.
-A Bernie Lewis Mortgage Adviser can assist you with your research by providing a property report that captures key information, including:
+A Bernie Lewis Mortgage Broker can assist you with your research by providing a property report that captures key information, including:

 - Property sales history